Dave-Gilbert/rgen/README.md

 ## RGEN Student-View, Final Report

-Rgen's purpose to automatically generate a custom grade sheet for each student, and merge those sheets into a single end of term report for the course.
+Rgen's purpose is to automatically generate a custom grade sheet for each student, and merge those sheets into a single end of term report for the course.

 The following table shows grades collected for the first term test for an